-Until the Directions are released, some of the detail may be unclear but basically, in our limited understanding of this new ruling, we believe the intent of the Directions will be to ensure any authorised workers (ie church staff whether paid or volunteer acting in a capacity representing the church) who interact with members of the public (whether on site or off site) are vaccinated.
+The Directions of the Chief Health Officer have been made to ensure any authorised workers (ie church staff whether paid or volunteer acting in a capacity representing the church) who interact with members of the public (whether on site or off site) are vaccinated.

 If you have members of staff (paid or unpaid) who will be working from home at all times and not likely to be meeting with anyone off site until these regulations are revoked, then they would not be required to have mandatory vaccination.

 The BUV encourages all churches to be respectful and act in obedience with the law, and with duty of care to all staff, members and attendees.
 It is important to understand that this is probably a short to medium term issue.
-We don’t know how long this will last, but it is likely that this will not be a permanent issue.
-We encourage you to remember the guiding principles that Rev Daniel Bullock outlined in his letter to all Pastors recently:
+We encourage you to remember the guiding principles that Rev Daniel Bullock outlined in his letter to all Pastors in October that: